devenshah2018/drone-trajectory-interface/README.md

 # Drone Flight Planner

 A modern web app for planning and visualizing aerial survey missions.
 Generate grid-style flight plans, preview drone motion, and analyze mission stats—all in your browser.
+For a detailed analysis on the photogrammetry mission planning process, check out the accompanying notebook: [Drone Trajectory Planner](https://github.com/devenshah2018/drone-trajectory-planner/blob/main/main.ipynb).

 ## How to Use